ibm-cloud-docs/vpc/file_storage_vpc_create.md

       2. Select an available VPC.
 The list includes only those VPCs with a subnet in the selected location.
 The location selection is inherited from the file share (for example, us-south-2).
       3. A default virtual network interface is generated.
 You can customize it by clicking the Edit icon ![Edit icon](/images/edit.png).
 You can change the name or subnet if you have multiple subnets in the zone.
       4. Click **Next**.
-      5. **Encryption in transit** is disabled by default, click the toggle to enable.
+      5. **Encryption in transit** is disabled by default.
+Click the toggle to change the preset value.
 For more information about this feature, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit).
       6. Then, click **Next**.
       7. Review your selection, and either click **Back** to return and update your choices or click **Create**.